SensorsINI/EDFLOW/README.md

 Or you can simply design your own schematic with ABMOF, SFAST or some other IPs provided here.

 ## Website
-Interested in this project, refer to https://sites.google.com/view/edflow21/home for more details.
+Interested in this project, check https://sites.google.com/view/edflow21/home for more videos.

 ## Citation
 M. LIu and T. Delbruck, “EDFLOW: Event Driven Optical Flow Camera with Keypoint Detection and Adaptive Block Matching,” IEEE Trans.
 Circuits Syst.
 Video Technol., vol. (under review), 2022.